piotrplenik/clean-code-php/README.md

 **Not bad:**

-This opinion is understandable than the previous version, but it better controls the value of the variable.
+This opinion is more understandable than the previous version, but it better controls the value of the variable.

 ```php
 function createMicrobrewery($name = null)